 Business Development success is essential regardless of your credit union’s field of membership.
-BD success requires a focus on three critical measures: growing members, assets and balances; the first 3 of the 3X3.
+BD success requires a focus on three critical measures: growing members, assets, and balances; the first 3 of the 3X3.

 Generating sustainable growth of members and assets is the key to a credit union’s survival.
-Even if one of your credit union’s key growth strategies is merger, it is a lot easier to find prospects and negotiate a merger if your credit union is a highly successful and growing organization.
+Even if one of your credit union’s key growth strategies is a merger, it is a lot easier to find prospects and negotiate a merger if your credit union is a highly successful and growing organization.

-Balance growth of loans is essential to a credit union’s long-term success and having a large pool of low cost deposits to fund these loans will drive ROAA and Capital growth and sustainability.
+Balance growth of loans is essential to a credit union’s long-term success and having a large pool of low-cost deposits to fund these loans will drive ROAA and Capital growth and sustainability.

-This important growth work requires three functions: a Rainmaker, a Relationship Manager and an Account Facilitator; the second 3 of the 3X3.
+This important growth work requires three functions: a Rainmaker, a Relationship Manager, and an Account Facilitator; the second 3 of the 3X3.

 This person’s job is to source and close new B2B relationships that bring significant opportunities to the table.
 Significant is defined as companies with 500 or more employees.
 Bringing a business partnership with under 500 employees will create more challenge and expense than the opportunity for member or balance growth.
 Even with 500 employees at a 25% penetration (typically this penetration takes 3+ years) will only yield 100 new members and $10-20K in balances.
 This kind of growth is too incremental will not impact the key performance drivers.
-The skill of sourcing and closing large employers is found in highly trained sales professionals with experience in accessing and selling at the C-suite.
+The skill of sourcing and closing large employers are found in highly trained sales professionals with experience in accessing and selling at the C-suite.

 The Relationship Manager

 This role is to deliver on the service promises made by the Rainmaker allowing him/her to continue hunting.
 These sales professionals are skilled at discovering and meeting the ongoing business needs of the partner company while keeping watch on the SEGs business successes and stumbles.
-In addition the Relationship Manager should look for opportunities to partner with HR and Benefits for credit union products and services that will make the SEG’s job easier (i.e. Payroll cards for unbanked employees, credit counseling for employees that have received garnishments, HSAs to support their High Deductible Heath Plans).
+In addition, the Relationship Manager should look for opportunities to partner with HR and Benefits for credit union products and services that will make the SEG’s job easier (i.e. Payroll cards for unbanked employees, credit counseling for employees that have received garnishments, HSAs to support their High Deductible Health Plans).
 The Relationship Manager also coordinates branch days, lunch and learn sessions and seminars.
 In addition, they need to keep a pulse on leadership changes and hiring bursts or layoffs so the credit union can bond with the new leaders, support new employee orientations or provide loan support/concessions for employees losing their jobs).

 The Account Facilitator